 We all have so much to do.
 We hope you’ll spend as much time as you need in order to keep your whole mouth healthy.
 You didn’t choose to have treatment only to let it all go and have crooked teeth again.
-If straight teeth are important, then maintaining them and wearing a retainer are important, too, if not more important.
+If straight teeth are important, then maintaining them and wearing a retainer is important, too, if not more important.
 Realtors say the most important three words in house-buying are “location, location, location.”
 We say the most important words after treatment are “prioritize, prioritize, prioritize.”

 It takes a few minutes every day to take care of your teeth and your retainer.
 You clean your body every day, and your teeth are no different.
 Sleep specialists recommend a bedtime routine for falling asleep within a reasonable amount of time and staying asleep.
 Part of this routine can be tooth care.
 Your body expects things to happen in the usual order before falling asleep, so include your teeth in the bedtime ritual and it becomes second nature.
 It is no longer an “extra” job, but part of the routine.
 Maybe your sleep will improve as well, so it’s another win-win.

 The type of braces needed for each patient is determined after a thorough examination from an orthodontist in Centerville.
-For orthodontic treatment Fairborn residents trust, visit King Orthodontics where there are two orthodontists, including:
+For orthodontic treatment, Fairborn residents trust, visit King Orthodontics where there are two orthodontists, including:

 Call today to schedule an examination for orthodontic treatment that leads to improved dental health and higher self-esteem.